qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/02-vector-needs-reformatting/README.md

-# Data Scenario: Excel from a Scientist
+# Data Scenario: Vector Data Needs Reformatting

-You read a whitepaper about correlation between the chemistry of blood samples taken from 100 kittens found on the Greenland Ice Sheet and their subjective cuteness as rated by 100 randomly selected graduate students.
+You read a whitepaper about correlation between the chemistry of blood samples taken from 12 kittens found on the Greenland Ice Sheet and their subjective cuteness as rated by 100 randomly-selected graduate students.
 The paper includes graphs and some limited data tables, but after searching for hours you can't find the full data file(s) used to draw the conclusions in this study.